osm-nz/linz-address-import/SPEC.md

       "type": "Feature",
       "id": "abc", // for create, you don't specify an OSM ID, so this ID is just any unique string.
       "geometry": {
-        // these geometrys are allowed: Point, LineString, Polygon, MulitPolygon
-        // MultiPoint and MultiLineString are not supported.
         "type": "Point",
         "coordinates": [175.103, -36.9]
       },